 Lesson #3: Product Selection Can Be the Luck of the Draw.

 As a young researcher out of MIT, I was working along with a technician on two problems.
-One project became the Noise-Cancelling Headphones.
+One engineering product development project became the Noise-Cancelling Headphones.
 The other project was experimenting with loudspeakers that were responsive to their location and position in a room.
 We were able to breadboard a basic design of the Noise-Cancelling Headphones in a couple of weeks while the responsive speaker problem was thorny.

 In a meeting with Dr. Bose, he made a sudden decision: abandon the research project that wasn’t working and focus on the headphones.
 The speaker project was dropped forever.
 Dr. Bose decided to pursue the energy – to follow what was working.
 You never know what paths to take when you’re doing pure research because you never know what is on the other side of the discovery process.
 There’s an element of instinct involved in scouting these paths.